Iran has expanded sensitive nuclear work: U.N. agency

 The White House said the IAEA report confirmed that Iran was violating U.N.
 Security Council resolutions with its nuclear enrichment program.

 "When combined with its continued stonewalling of international inspectors, Iran's actions demonstrate why Iran has failed to convince the international community that its nuclear program is peaceful," White House National Security Council spokesman Tommy Vietor said in a statement.

-Preparatory work to install thousands more centrifuges is under way, potentially shortening the time needed to make high-grade uranium for a nuclear weapons.
+Preparatory work to install thousands more centrifuges is under way, potentially shortening the time needed to make high-grade uranium for nuclear weapons.